kjosib/kjosib.github.io/documenting.md

 Are there sibling projects or infrastructure teams you'll need to be on good terms with?
 Secure an invitation to meet and greet.

+What about process management: creating, monitoring, signaling, and collecting results of child processes?
+Is there a utility API for this?

 ### Data Landscape: